Forest School, Walthamstow: Frederick Barlow Guy and the school's Victorian expansion

-Forest's influence on Association Football
+Forest's influence on association football

-Forest had an important role in the development and creation of Association Football, and the Common at the front of the school may well be regarded as a "cradle of the game".
+Forest had an important role in the development and creation of association football, and the common at the front of the school may well be regarded as a "cradle of the game".
 In the school's early years there was no sport apart from informal kick-about by the pupils, but by the 1840s cricket was played and hockey was in vogue in the early 1850s.
-Football began at Forest in 1857 when Frederick Guy took over as headmaster; it was played on The Common, at the front of the school.
-The Common was a rather uneven playing surface, with the great chestnut trees at the side of the pitch "in play" and some famous iron railings marking the north end of the pitch.
+Football began at Forest in 1857 when Frederick Guy took over as headmaster; it was played on the common, at the front of the school.
+The common was a rather uneven playing surface, with the great chestnut trees at the side of the pitch "in play" and some famous iron railings marking the north end of the pitch.
 Tradition records some great battles between Charles W. Alcock and F.J.
 Poole, in which the object was to barge the other player over the iron railings!
-The earliest reported match against another school was in Forest's first season on 24 February 1858, when Forest beat Chigwell School 5-4 on The Common.
+The earliest reported match against another school was in Forest's first season on 24 February 1858, when Forest beat Chigwell School 5–4 on the common.
 Another early game was on Saturday 16 November 1861, when Forest School, (playing as "Walthamstow"), lost to a Westminster School side (playing as "Bounding Bricks") by three goals to nil.
 A return match was played four weeks later, and in 1862 the school played against Old Westminsters (playing as Elizabethan Club).

 By 1863, Forest football had a major influence on the development of the game, and it was involved in the formation of the Football Association and also the leading club at the time, The Forest Club.
 Forest School joined the F.A. for its fifth meeting, on 1 December 1863, when John Bouch (brother of a pupil) and David John Morgan (recent Old Forester) represented the school on a 15-man committee.
-It was at this fifth F.A. meeting that the important amendment was made to the rules that running with the ball and hacking would be removed, and Forest, an opponent of such "Rugby rules", would have been influential in voting for this change.
+It was at this fifth F.A. meeting that the important amendment was made to the rules that running with the ball and hacking would be removed, and Forest, with only limited running with the ball in their rules, are likely to have been influential in voting for this change.
 Forest School is the second oldest continuous member of the F.A., behind only the Civil Service.
 Walter Cutbill, an Old Forester, served as an early member of the F.A.
 Committee and Henry Tubb, captain of Forest in 1867, helped the F.A. committee evolve its rules in that year.